 - Interactive white boards in all homerooms, integrated with computers for interactive learning

 Before and after school care is available for kindergarten through eighth grade.
-Extended Day begins at 7:00 a.m. until classes start and continues from dismissal at 3:30 p.m. until 6:00 p.m.
+Extended Day begins at 7:00 a.m. until classes start and continue from dismissal at 3:30 p.m. until 6:00 p.m.
 The extended day program allows students opportunities for homework, reading, rest, reading, crafts, and play.

 St. Anthony of Padua School offers a morning and afternoon shuttle bus between our campus and St. Philip’s Early Childhood Center (behind Falls Church High School) daily.
 The bus is available for preschool through eighth grade.
 Preschoolers are able to ride the bus since it is equipped with seat belts.
 Visit the shuttle bus link for the schedule and registration form.